 Taylor University Online upholds the following policies to ensure students are treated fairly and consistently, and to maintain academic integrity.
-Download the complete policies document.
+Download the complete catalog to review all of the policies.
 The policies listed below are the most notable.

 Taylor Online has open enrollment.
 This means a student can register, submit payment, and begin a course on any day of the year.
 The registration date is the date tuition is paid.
 The student will have four months from that date to complete the course.
 Within three business days of the registration date, the student will receive login information via email enabling access to the course.

 Students are eligible for one 4-month extension for a fee of $125.
 The request to extend and payment of the fee must be received 2 weeks prior to the expiration date of the course.

 If a course is not completed within the original enrollment period and the student does not request an extension, or if a student cannot complete the course by the end of the extension period, a grade of "F" is issued.
 Students have the option of re-enrolling in the course and, while the old course and grade remains on the transcript, only the new grade from the repeated course will be counted in the cumulative statistics.